alwynvanwyk/army-of-agents/README.md

 Useful, though, for additional security and structure; I guess! :)

 As I mentioned a few lines up, I will revisit Ryan Carson's way now that I'm diving into the coding of ECS again - nice!
+Big week for optimising the Auggie + VSCode flow.

 ---